segmentio/segment-docs/src/engage/content/mobile-push.md

 ## Build a push notification message template

 > info ""
-> To build a push notification template in Engage, you must first [configure Engage for push notifications](/docs/engage/campaigns/push-notifications/).
+> To build push notification templates in Engage, first [configure Engage for push notifications](/docs/engage/campaigns/push-notifications/).

-Follow these steps to build an push notification template:
+Follow these steps to build a push notification template:

 1. Navigate to **Engage > Content** and click **Create template**.
 2. Select **Push**, then click **Configure**.